-H6-7 tries to solve the problem by referring to a law on the matter.
-This often creates an interesting game between customer and supplier.
-The customer hasn't read the law in question, but imagines that it covers the threats (it only partly does so).
-He reasons that if he requires the supplier to follow the law, then the supplier has the responsibility for adequate protection.
+H6-7 tries to solve the problem by referring to two ISO standards.
+This often creates an interesting game.
+The customer hasn't read these standards, but imagines that it covers the threats (it only partly does so).
+He reasons that if he requires the supplier to follow the standards, then the supplier has the responsibility for adequate protection.

-Most likely, the supplier knows the law and knows that it doesn't cover adequately.
-He also knows that the purpose of the customer's requirement is to renounce the responsibility, and that the law will not be verified at delivery time.
+Most likely, the supplier knows the standards and knows that they don't cover adequately.
+He also knows that the purpose of the customer's requirement is to renounce the responsibility, and that the standards will not be verified at delivery time.
 Why should he point this out to the customer?
 The result is that the real protection demand isn't covered.
 H6-7 may be a useful addition to the security requirements.
 However, it should not be considered a replacement for the risk assessment and the specific threat requirements.